-April 16, 2024 - To be reviewed by the Resource Management Commission April 17, 2024 - To be reviewed by the Water and Wastewater Commission.
+April 16, 2024 - Recommended by the Resource Management Commission on an 8-0-1 vote with Commissioner Gary abstaining, Commissioner Scaffidi absent, and one vacancy.

+April 17, 2024 - Recommended by the Water and Wastewater Commission on an 8-0 vote with Commissioners Reichert, Musgrove and Turrieta absent.